 Before we begin.
 This video is from my (now defunct) Promo Workshop website.
 I’m currently in the process of updating it, so its new home online is here.
-It’s part one of a four part, teach-yourself video training series; with two absolute beginner guides to TV promos to viewed here and here.
+It’s part one of a four part, teach-yourself video training series; with two absolute beginner guides to TV promos which can be viewed here and here.

-As you can tell from the title, you can use this technique teach yourself how to make, write & edit TV promos & movie trailers; however, the principles also apply to TV advertising too.
+As you can tell from the title, you can use this course to teach yourself how to make, write & edit TV promos & movie trailers; however, the principles also apply to TV advertising too.

-The best part is, you can do it at home without any fancy equipment or any particular expertise, which makes it great for people without access to fancy equipment.
+The best part is, you can do it at home without any fancy equipment or any particular expertise, which makes it great for people in a home situation, without access to professional hardware/software.

 This step-by-step process will teach you the basics of promo making from scratch:

 - introduction to the paper cut technique

 - paper cut process: step 1

 - paper cut example

 If you’re a working media creator who wants to get back to basics, this course is still worth your time.
 By the way, the very best creatives are constantly revising how and why they create.
 If you’re looking for a way to leap forward, taking the time to re-learn stuff is a time-honoured method to get real results.

 And of course, if your job involves having to train others, you’ll find plenty of good ideas here too.